Learn ›

 Phase 2: Escalation (Days 8–14)

-- Increase to the full target dose
+- Increase to the full target serving size

 - Continue twice daily with meals